bohanyang/debi/README.md

  * Debian 8 or later
  * Ubuntu 14.04 or later
- * CentOS 7 or later
+ * RHEL/CentOS/Alma/Rocky/Oracle Linux 7 or later

 ## How It Works